 Asst.
 Deputy Director of Grants and Administration

 Christina Dayries serves as the Asst.
 Deputy Director of Grants and Administration in the Governor's Office of Homeland Security and Emergency Preparedness (GOHSEP).
-She directs the agency's grants and administration activities for homeland security, recovery, finance, budget, purchasing, human resources, facility management and Federal grant compliance sections.
-She previously served as GOHSEP's chief of staff assisting the Director in all aspects of the agency's preparedness, prevention, response, recovery and mitigation activities and served on the FEMA Region 6 Regional Advisory Committee on behalf of GOHSEP.
+She directs the agency's grants and administration activities for homeland security, recovery, finance, budget, purchasing, human resources, facility management and Federal grant compliance sections and is directly responsible for oversight and management of the agency's $1.3 billion annual budget.
+She previously served in a dual role as GOHSEP's Chief of Staff and Deputy Director of Grants and Administration assisting the Director in all aspects of the agency's preparedness, prevention, response, recovery and mitigation activities and served on the FEMA Region 6 Regional Advisory Committee on behalf of GOHSEP.

 In October 2016, Christina was recognized as an award recipient of the ABiz Magazine's 2016 Women Who Mean Business Award.

 Before becoming the chief of staff, Dayries previously served as the Deputy Director and Assistant Deputy Director of Management, Finance and Interoperability.
 Before moving to Management and Finance, Dayries held the section chief position of Communications and Interoperability.
 She was responsible for establishing the governance structure and policy for the Louisiana Wireless Information Network (LWIN).
 Dayries was instrumental and has been nationally recognized for establishing the Nation's first statewide digital 700 MHz radio systems in the aftermath of Katrina.